 Get Comfortable With Multitasking

-Following a meal prep can take half an hour or two hours — the key is to be smart about your steps.
+Following a meal prep plan can take half an hour or two hours — the key is to be smart about your steps.

 We like to start by cooking our grains or legumes while preheating the oven, then baking our sweet potatoes and veggies while chopping salad greens and whisking together an easy sauce.
 Doing everything in that order means that you’ll be done in an hour tops!